Nukkit/CraftNukkit-build/README.md

 * the only real advantage it has over CraftBukkit is the integrated Orebfuscator

 I decided to just make my own simple fork.
 I don't know what I will add to it.
 There's no plan, and there's no support.
-CraftNukkit is under GPLv3.
+Nukkit is under GPLv3.